1998anwesha/Liver_tumor_segmentation/README.md

 ## Training Liver and Tumor segmentation models
 Now open liver_segmentation.ipynb file and run it.
 It will generate the models folder.
 There are already three pre-trained models trained on 25%, 50% and 100% data in the models folder.
 We get following epochs.

-Run Liver_segmentation_results to view the final outputs.
+Run Liver_segmentation_results.ipynb to view the final outputs.
 Run models in models folder or using your trained version.
 We see results and metric information there

 Then run tumor_segmentation file for 25% dataset.
 This gives following results: